Bustino: Britain's "Race of the Century"

 Bustino was up against a very solid field in the King George VI and Queen Elizabeth Stakes that was open to older horses.
 The participants included Eclipse Stakes winner, Star Appeal, Nelson Bunker Hunt's mare, Dahlia, one of the greatest female horses in world Thoroughbred racing history, and the three-year-old Grundy, a winner of both the Epsom and Irish Derbys.

 Trainer Dick Hern knew Bustino had the stamina for the 2,414 metre race (1½ miles) and started two of Bustino's stablemates to set a blistering early pace designed to wear down Grundy.
 With half a mile left to run, Bustino and jockey Joe Mercer moved into the lead.
 He was ahead by four lengths by the time they entered the top of the straight when Pat Eddery on Grundy mounted a charge.
 The two horses began pulling away from the rest of the field and with a furlong left to run, Grundy passed Bustino, who soon retook the lead.
 Fifty yards from the finish line, Grundy fought back and recaptured the lead, holding off Bustino's continued furious effort to win by half a length with Dahlia another five lengths behind in third.
 The winning time of 2:26.98 beat the race record by almost two and a half seconds, a record that lasted for 35 years.
 As sometimes happens, a race of this nature took a toll on both horses.
 Grundy ran only once more without success, and Bustino never raced again.

 In The Observer newspaper's list of the "10 greatest horse races of all time," the match between Bustino and Grundy in the King George VI and Queen Elizabeth Stakes at Ascot Racecourse on 26 July 1975, was ranked number two: number one was the race between Quashed and Omaha for the 1936 Ascot Gold Cup.

 Bustino was being prepared for the Prix de l'Arc de Triomphe when he sustained an injury to his foreleg which ended his racing career.
 He was retired to stud with a valuation of £600,000.

 Assessment

 Bustino was awarded a rating of 136 by Timeform.
 A rating of 130 is considered the mark of an above average Group One winner.
-In their book A Century of Champions, John Randall and Tony Morris rated Bustino the eighty-seventh best racehorse of the 20th century and the thirty-eighth best British horse.
+In their book A Century of Champions, John Randall and Tony Morris rated Bustino the eighty-seventh best racehorse of the twentieth century and the thirty-eighth best British horse.